Danny’s DNA Discoveries – Hydnaceae of the PNW

 Hydnum washingtonianum © Marty Kranabetter

-Hydnum sp.
-1 - 4% different than Hydnum melitosarx, this undescribed species is probably in this section.
+Hydnum PNW01 - 4% different than Hydnum melitosarx, this undescribed species is probably in this section.
 It was not found in the study so nothing is known about it.
 Two sequences have been found, one in WA and one in BC, but I don't have a photo (not that that would help).

-Hydnum aff jussii - medium to large with decurrent spines, a sister to the EU species differing by >2% in ITS.
+Hydnum 'jussii PNW04' - medium to large with decurrent spines, a sister to the EU species differing by >2% in ITS.
 It is known from the interior (ID and BC).
 The EU species has spores averaging 7.5 x 7.0u.
 Unlike our H. 'umbilicatum PNW03', the study found this likely to be a unique species in need of its own name.
 A description of it will have to tell us how to tell it apart from H. melleopallidum, something currently not known.

 Hydnum melleopallidum © Shannon Adams

-Hydnum sp.
-2 - sequenced from OR (from a fruiting body) and CA (from a soil sample), this genetic species is not close enough to any other species for me to know what section it is in.
+Hydnum PNW02 - sequenced from OR (from a fruiting body) and CA (from a soil sample), this genetic species is not close enough to any other species for me to know what section it is in.
 Our one fruiting body was small (or young) and did not seem to have decurrent gills, making it resemble one of the "slender Hydnums", but nothing is really known about it.

 Back to Main Menu